Dasharo/dasharo-pq/README.md

 - **Selective Application:** Patches can be selectively applied or excluded based on the requirements of each release.
 This flexibility allows maintainers to create customized versions without duplicating the entire codebase.
-Patch management system help to track what was applied where.
+Patch management systems help track what was applied where.
 - **Reduced Overhead:** By managing features as patches, maintainers can include or exclude features without maintaining separate branches for each combination, reducing overhead and complexity.